Principal minors of tree distance matrices: Principal submatrices of D as bilinear forms

 \begin{prop}[Cauchy interlacing] Suppose $M$ is a symmetric real matrix with eigenvalues $\lambda_1 \leq \cdots \leq \lambda_n$.
 Then the submatrix $M[\overline{i}]$ has eigenvalues $\mu_1 \leq \cdots \leq \mu_{n-1}$ satisfying

 \end{prop} \begin{proof} See, for example, \cite[Theorem 4.3.17]{horn-johnson}. \end{proof}

 \begin{lem}[{\cite[Lemma 8.15]{bapat-book}}] Suppose $\Da$ is the distance matrix of a tree with $n$ vertices and edge lengths $\{\alpha_e \colon e \in E\}$.
 Then $\Da$ has one positive eigenvalue and $n - 1$ negative eigenvalues. \end{lem} \begin{rmk} The proof in \cite{bapat-book} is by induction on the number of vertices, and uses Cauchy interlacing (Proposition~\ref{prop:cauchy-interlacing}).
-Lemma 8.15 in \cite{bapat-book} is actually stated for trees without edge lengths.
-However, the same argument applies to trees with edge lengths if one applies Bapat, Kirkland, Neumann's result \cite[Corollary 2.5]{bapat-kirkland-neumann} (see \eqref{eq:w-full-det}). \end{rmk} The the following extension of Lemma~\ref{lem:dist-signature} and its proof was communicated to the authors by Bapat (personal communication). \begin{lem} Suppose $\Da$ is the distance matrix of a tree $G = (V,E)$ with edge lengths $\{\alpha_e \colon e \in E\}$.
+Lemma 8.15 in \cite{bapat-book} is actually stated for trees with all edge lengths $1$.
+However, the same argument applies to trees with edge lengths if one applies Bapat, Kirkland, Neumann's result \cite[Corollary 2.5]{bapat-kirkland-neumann} (see \eqref{eq:w-full-det}). \end{rmk} The following extension of Lemma~\ref{lem:dist-signature} and its proof was communicated to the authors by Bapat. \begin{lem} Suppose $\Da$ is the distance matrix of a tree $G = (V,E)$ with edge lengths $\{\alpha_e \colon e \in E\}$.
 Let $S \subseteq V$ be a subset of size $|S| \geq 2$.
 Then $\Da[S]$ has one positive eigenvalue and $|S| - 1$ negative eigenvalues.
 In particular, $\det \Da[S] \neq 0$. \end{lem} \begin{proof} We apply decreasing induction on the size of $S$.
 For $S = V$, we have Lemma~\ref{lem:dist-signature}.
-Now suppose $|S| = k$ where $2 \leq k < n$, and assume, by induction hypothesis, that the claim holds for all vertex subsets of size greater than $k$.
+Suppose $|S| = k$, where $2 \leq k < n$, and assume the claim holds for all vertex subsets of size greater than $k$.
 Let $S^+ \subseteq V$ be a set of $k + 1$ vertices containing $S$.
-The inductive hypothesis states that $D[S^+]$ has $k$ negative eigenvalues and one positive eigenvalue, so Cauchy interlacing (Proposition~\ref{prop:cauchy-interlacing}) from $D[S^+]$ implies that $D[S]$ has at least $k - 1$ negative eigenvalues.
+By induction hypothesis $D[S^+]$ has $k$ negative eigenvalues and one positive eigenvalue.
+By Cauchy interlacing (Proposition~\ref{prop:cauchy-interlacing}), $D[S]$ must have at least $k - 1$ negative eigenvalues.
 Since all diagonal entries of $D[S]$ are zero, $D[S]$ has zero trace.
 Thus the remaining eigenvalue of $D[S]$ must be positive. \end{proof}